Valuing the Visual in Literacy Research

 Dr Mona Sakr: Young children’s photographs: Beyond visual

-Young children’s photographs are often not easily deconstructed.
-Without the motionlessness, framing and careful positioning we are used to from holiday snaps and selfies, we can feel lost looking at a child’s blurry visual experiments.
-Yet exploring and valuing children’s photographs provokes us to move away from a common sense perspective on the world, where we look for and at what we recognise, and towards a sense-making process in which we ‘join with and follow the forces and flows of a material’ (Ingold, 2011, p.
+Exploring and valuing children’s art-making provokes us to move away from a common sense perspective on the world, where we look for and at what we recognise, and towards a sense-making process in which we ‘join with and follow the forces and flows of a material’ (Ingold, 2011, p.
 216).
-In this presentation, I will explore how we can engage with children’s photographs when we stop ourselves from attempting to ‘read’ them and allow ourselves to experience the haptic and affective dimensions of the visual.
-Together we will consider how valuing the visual can sometimes mean having to move beyond it.
+In this presentation, I will explore how we can engage with children’s art-making when we stop ourselves from attempting to ‘read’ children’s artwork as a process of representation and allow ourselves to engage with the multimodal, haptic and affective dimensions of their visual expression.

 Dr Mona Sakr is Lecturer in Education and Early Childhood with a special interest in children's art-making, play and pedagogy.
 She joined Middlesex in 2014 from the Institute of Education, where she was a Research Officer on a project looking at embodiment in digital learning environments.
 She earned her PhD in Education and Psychology from Oxford Brookes University, with a thesis which focused on children's digital art-making practices and the integration of digital art-making into the early years classroom.

 Dr John Potter: De-‘othering’ everyday visual practices: Dynamic literacies, third spaces and curation